 To test this, you need to first have a clear understanding of who your target audience is and what your business’s mission and USP are.

-If your branding and marketing efforts are working optimally, your hypothesis should be supported by your brand audit.
+If your branding and marketing efforts are working optimally, your hypothesis should be supported by your brand message audit.

 2. Evaluate the consistency of your marketing assets